yhjifeng/rice-doc/docs/PlayerTask/en_US/log.md

 #### If you encounter errors, or plug-in conflicts and other problems, please add group feedback

 ------------
+#### 1.11.2
+**January 02, 2022**
+1. **Fix** the exception that only one item can appear when disassembling in synthesis

+#### 1.11.2 update small assistant
+- Must execute command /plk up for data upgrade conversion
+- Configuration file compared to version 1.11.1 no change, directly replace the jar can be

 #### 1.11.1
 **January 02, 2022**
 1. **FIX** Unintentionally initialized mysql field lengths causing error reports